I've loved this Sweet Potato and Peanut Stew since the very first time I made it 10 years ago. It's warm and wholesome, hearty and satisfying.

 - 1 tablespoon olive oil

-- 1 ½ teaspoons minced or grated; don't be afraid to use extra
+- 1 ½ teaspoons ginger minced or grated; don't be afraid to use extra

-- 2 pounds sweet potatoes (cut into 1-inch pieces) (peel first if you're not blending the soup)
+- 2 pounds sweet potatoes cut into 1-inch pieces; peel if you're mashing, not blending the soup

 - 1 15-ounce can diced tomatoes